Toi-!kwiten Light & Afri-bead Originals

 Next step was to find other natural objects that complement the ostrich egg form.
 I found them in natural, large "beads", things like seeds and gourds (plant eggs) that added their extensive variety of forms and textures to the mix.
 Like the ostrich eggs, each is perfectly imperfect, reflecting the complexity of nature in its infinite variety.
 Other beads were added to my palette, beads made from the natural resources of Africa, wood, bone, horn, metal, amber and glass.

-So, with ostrich eggs and nature's beads, I had found a way to use the inspiration I draw from both nature and jewellery design, to produce useful objects that are both earthy and pleasing to the eye.
+So, with ostrich eggs and nature's beads, supported on durable powder-coated mild-steel structures, I had found a way to use the inspiration I draw from both nature and jewellery design, to produce useful objects that are both earthy and pleasing to the eye.
 My candle holders make a bold yet natural statement and have offered me just the right expression of my passion for my craft.
 But while I obviously enjoy producing them, it is even more rewarding when others share and acknowledge my work.
-And I know also that each item, by way of its subtle, natural imperfections, has a unique elegance.
+And I know also that each item, by virtue of its subtle, natural imperfections, has a unique elegance.

 Pisamboro, one of the Gwi's lesser gods, spotted a red-hot coal under the wing